SOLAS-TTRPG/SOLAS/README.md

 Sometimes a roll is specified as “advantaged” which means dice rolls succeed on a 3 or higher.
 Another variant is “disadvantaged” which means dice rolls succeed on a 5 or higher.
 Rolling a 6 is always considered to be 2 successes.
 Advantages and disadvantages don't stack, you can only be "advantaged" or "disadvantaged" and any amount of each cancels out.
 Having double advantage means the dice are successes on twos or higher.

 Rolls can be used to determine damage, healing, or checks of your abilities.
 The weapon, spell, or GM will describe what you are trying to accomplish and what attribute you will be using.

+## Checks
-If your GM calls for a Dexterity roll (perhaps you've activated a trap!), you would roll a number of dice equal to your dexterity score, and count your successes.
+A check is when you rely on a particular skill to determine an outcome.
+If your GM calls for a Dexterity Check (perhaps you've activated a trap!), you would roll a number of dice equal to your dexterity score, and count your successes.
+If you meet or exceed the difficulty of the check, you succeed!

+Checks can also be **contested**.
+This is where a character attempts a roll against someone else's score.
+If the character gets more successes that the score they're against, they succeed!
+These checks will be written as **{Attribute} Check vs {Attribute}**.

 ## Damage Types
 SOLAS contains many different damage types for different weapons and spells.
 This list can be expanded upon for your needs, but the standard categories as follows: